I beg to move,

 The staff are inadequately trained and only 40% receive refresher training.
 The importance of the screening process has not been sufficiently emphasised to staff.
 Staff do not always enter data on the “risk of suicide” and “risk of self-harm” of prisoners in their records of these screenings.
 How can needs be spotted if they are not identified and recorded?
 As my hon.
 Friend the Member for Stretford and Urmston mentioned earlier, this should take place at the police station.
 Even when the details are recorded, there simply are not enough prison officers to monitor this adequately.

 Evidence received by the Public Accounts Committee bears testimony to the fact that the increase in suicide and self-harm in our prisons is in part due to the use of drugs.
-I acknowledge the work that Her Majesty’s Prisons and Probation Service—the number of drug seizures has increased rapidly to nearly 3,500 in our prisons in 2016, following the legislation making spice illegal, and the introduction of a new test to detect psychoactive drugs and trained dogs to sniff out these substances.
+I acknowledge the work of Her Majesty’s Prisons and Probation Service—the number of drug seizures has increased rapidly with nearly 3,500 services in our prisons in 2016, following the legislation making spice illegal, and a new test has been introduced to detect psychoactive drugs with trained dogs to sniff out these substances.

 With the Government’s brutal cuts showing no sign of slowing down, and the need for staff still outstripping supply in many places, what will this mean for prisoners with mental ill health in the future?
 I fear there will be no substantial improvement for prisoners facing this plight any time soon.
 It is in everyone’s interest to improve this situation, not least because effectively treating prisoners with poor mental health is essential to reducing reoffending and ensuring that those who live with mental health problems can do so more cohesively in our society and communities.